Menopause causes many changes, like hormone shifts, joint pain, fatigue, and a slower metabolism.

 Weight gain is common in menopause.

-Cardio helps manage it (Menopause Weight Loss Myths & Truths).
+Cardio, including walking, helps manage it (Menopause Weight Loss Myths & Truths).

 Research shows that aerobic and resistance training improve fitness and muscle strength (Khalafi et al, 2023).